bongaquino/infra-aws/README.md

 - AWS CLI configured with appropriate credentials
 - AWS account with necessary permissions
 - Git for version control
+- Domain registered in Route53 (for custom domains)

 ## Usage